-Yard waste collection: Yard waste collection began April 10, 2017 and will continue through mid-November.
+Yard waste collection: Yard waste collection ends the week of November 13, 2017.
 You may place yard waste, prepared to collection guidelines, out each week on your garbage day.
+The last collection for the year is your regularly scheduled garbage day during the week of November 13, 2017.
 Minnesota State law prohibits disposing of yard waste with garbage and requires the use of compostable bags for collection of yard waste from your home.
 Residents may also use their own reusable container approximately 33 gallons in size with sturdy handles to place yard waste out for collection.
 Visit our Yard Waste webpage for detailed information.

 Gypsy Moth Quarantine in Lowry Hill East Neighborhood: On June 29, 2017, the Minnesota Department of Agriculture (MDA) issued a quarantine on the movement of trees and woody material, including firewood, from a portion of the Lowry Hill East Neighborhood.
 See MDA's news release for more information.
 To help restrict the movement of the destructive Gypsy Moth invasive species, Solid Waste & Recycling yard waste crews will only be collecting grass clippings from the quarantined area until further notice.
 All other yard waste must remain on the property.
 All other outdoor items must be self-inspected prior to being set out for collection.
 For more information, visit MDA's Gypsy Moth Program webpage.